NoroffFEU/development-platforms/trpc-case-study.md

 #### Quick development
 - Fastest and easiest way to develop an API.
-- Uses type inferecne, which means the type of data is automatically detected, which particularly boosts development in the early stages.
+- Uses type inferference, which means the type of data is automatically detected, which particularly boosts development in the early stages.
 - Integrate with IDE's.

 ## Weaknesses